 This means freeing yourself from certain bonds, asphyxiating surroundings and pressures that mount up stress and anxiety.

 Getting lost isn’t synonymous with straying from your life path.
 Not at all.
 This is more related to rediscovering yourself because you had once lost yourself, because you stopped caring for yourself.

 According to one interesting article published in the magazine Psychology Today, the brain needs to go on regular “brain vacations.”

 This is an interesting concept that we all need to practice more often.

-The keys are simple: take a step back from everything around you to have an opportunity to discover new things.
+The keys are simple: take a step back from everything around you to give yourself an opportunity to discover new things.
 This will help you access stimulating scenarios where you can discover more about yourself and who you essentially are.

 Do you dare?

 The courage to get lost and find yourself

 There are those people that have never “lost” themselves, not even once in their lives.
-And whether you believe it or not, this is not healthy, nor is it enriching.
+And whether you believe it or not, this is not healthy nor enriching.
 Your life cycle should never be a straight line that leads directly to a concrete and satisfying objective.

 People generally tend to follow paths, forks in the road, wandering trails and even the wrong path.
 Sometimes you’ll even follow a veritable labyrinth until, suddenly – you find happiness, balance and satisfaction.

 It’s normal to lose yourself several times in order to find yourself, or to rediscover who you are.